To be accepted into this graduate program, you must meet the following criteria:

 - Acceptance by the University's Office of Graduate Admissions.

-- Receipt of a bachelor's degree from a regionally accredited or internationally listed institution, as verified by two (2) official transcripts.
+- Receipt of a bachelor's degree from a regionally accredited or internationally listed institution, as verified by an official transcript.

 - Completion of undergraduate courses in anatomy, kinesiology, or biomechanics, and Introduction to Psychology*.